-- o If the student is aware of the absence and speaks to the teacher prior to, they will consult with student to set an agreed upon date and time to complete the Term Evaluation - o Follow the accommodations listed in a student's IEP prior to implementing the Multiple Intervention Process - O Work through the Multiple Intervention Process to assist each student in completing his/her Term Evaluation prior to assigning a mark of 0 (zero) - O For students who have multiple late or missed assessments or evaluations (i.e. projects/assignments), the teacher will contact the parents to develop an action plan to help the student reach success - o For students, who have missed two original evaluations (i.e. tests), teachers will contact parents and document the conversation (i.e. Teach Assist) - o For students who are 18 years or older who have missed two original evaluations (i.e. tests), teachers will speak with the student and inform the appropriate vice principal and will document the conversation (i.e. Teach Assist)
+- o If the student is aware of the absence and speaks to the teacher prior to, they will consult with student to set an agreed upon date and time to complete the Term Evaluation - o Follow the accommodations listed in a student's IEP prior to implementing the Multiple Intervention Process - O Work through the Multiple Intervention Process to assist each student in completing his/her Term Evaluation prior to assigning a mark of 0 (zero) - O For students who have multiple late or missed assessments or evaluations (i.e. projects/assignments), the teacher will contact the parents to develop an action plan to help the student reach success.
+Direction from admin on how to proceed with the missed assessment will be provided (i.e. assign zero, extend time) - o For students, who have missed two original in class evaluation (i.e. tests) dates, teachers will contact parents and document the conversation (i.e. Teach Assist), direction from admin on how to proceed with the specific evaluation will be given (i.e. assign zero, opportunity to write a similar evaluation) - For students who are 18 years or older who have missed two original evaluations (i.e. tests, assignments), teachers will speak with the student, inform the appropriate vice principal and will document the conversation (i.e. Teach Assist), direction from admin on how to proceed with the specific evaluation will be given (i.e. assign zero, opportunity to write a similar evaluation)

-\ The MDHS Assessment, Evaluation and Communication Policy follows the principles of Growing Success and is derived from the YRDSB Policy & Procedures 305.0, 305.1, 305.2, and 305.3
+^{} The MDHS Assessment, Evaluation and Communication Policy follows the principles of Growing Success and is derived from the YRDSB Policy & Procedures 305.0, 305.1, 305.2, and 305.3

-Unauthorized Absences
+• Unauthorized Absences